 (above) Leaving Thailand .. at Phuket international airport, May 2019

 As this is the Phuket Blog, and I was not in Phuket for more than half the year, I won't post any photos of England here, but will think about a "what's it like moving back after so many years?" blog post.
 It was not super easy, as we did not have that much spare money.
 I needed to get work quite fast, and was hampered by getting sick - ended up 2 weeks in hospital in June and July with a gallbladder infection and then having the offending (and unnecessary) organ removed.
 By the end of July I had a decent looking job lined up, but did not start until near the end of August as I was recovering and needed time to settle in here with the rest of the family.

 (above) River Ouse in York

 We are living in York, renting a house, which is not cheap, have had to buy everything we need for the house from furniture to spoons, buy a car, get finances and UK paperwork sorted and I can say that only now, at the very end of December do I feel settled and relaxed.
 Kids are at school/college, plus my daughter has a part time job.
 We loved the long summer days and the autumn colours, feel a bit cold now, the short days are weird, but it's manageable.
-My wife is back in Thailand for a while trying to get our house sold - a lot of interest and I really hope someone will buy soon - see Our House For Sale in Phuket.
+My wife went back to Thailand for a while trying to get our house sold - a lot of interest and I really hope someone will buy soon - see Our House For Sale in Phuket. (update - now sold)

-Not sure if we'll even get to Phuket in 2020, let's see how the finances go.
+Not sure when we'll get back to Phuket, let's see how the finances go.
 If not, I plan a holiday exploring the highlands and islands of Scotland!
 Right now I have a few days off around New Year - back to work on January 2nd.
 Someone buy our house in Phuket please!
 I will try to keep this blog ticking along even though I am not in Phuket now.
 Also starting a Yorkshire blog!